terser/terser/README.md

 - `reserved` (default: `[]`) — Do not mangle property names listed in the `reserved` array.

+- `undeclared` (default: `false`) - Mangle those names when they are accessed as properties of known top level variables but their declarations are never found in input code.
+May be useful when only minifying parts of a project.
+  See [#397](https://github.com/terser-js/terser/issues/397) for more details.

 ## Output options

 The code generator tries to output shortest code possible by default.
 In